-4.07 The population of McDougall consists of both year round and seasonal residents.
+4.074.8 The population of the Municipality of McDougall consists of both year round and seasonal residents.
 Seasonal population is measured by units in contrast to persons.
 As the chart below indicates, this population composition has remained relatively stable over the years.

 YEAR HOMES (units) SEASONAL(units)

 1991 974 (61%) 621 (39%)

 2001 1032 (62%) 641 (38%)

 2011 1061 (59%) 747 (41%)

+2016 1,100 (72%) 421 (28%)

-- 4.08 The Municipality of McDougall provides a number of regional services and is capable of expanding those services as demand increases. - 4.09 A large proportion of the residential development in the Municipality is located on the shoreline of the Georgian Bay and the numerous inland lakes. - 4.10 In addition to the lake communities, there are a large number of neighbourhoods that provide locations for stable residential areas including Nobel, Bayside, Taylor Subdivision, Bell Lake, Long Lake Estates and Waubamik. - 4.11 The majority of new development within the Municipality of McDougall will be directed to the Nobel Settlement Area.
+- 4.084.1 The Municipality of McDougall provides a number of regional services and is capable of expanding those services as demand increases. - 4.094.2 A large proportion of the residential development in the Municipality is located on the shoreline of the Georgian Bay and the numerous inland lakes. - 4.104.3 In addition to the lake communities, there are a large number of neighbourhoods that provide locations for stable residential areas including Nobel, Bayside, Taylor Subdivision, Bell Lake, Long Lake Estates and Waubamik. - 4.114.4 The majority of new development within the Municipality of McDougall will be directed to the Nobel Settlement Area.
 New residential development will be encouraged to locate in the Nobel Settlement Area.
-Resource-based development and other rural land uses will be encouraged in appropriate locations outside of settlement areas. - 4.12 The Municipality of McDougall is typical of Canadian Shield environments.
-The area is a bedrock-based geography with an abundance of freshwater lakes and heavily forested areas over shallow sandy soils with frequent wetlands. - 4.13 Many of the lands and waters are sensitive to development so that the single most important factor when considering development will be physical impacts on the natural environment.
-Because of the nature of the topography and terrain, policies will need to reflect the capability of the land to accommodate additional development. - 4.14 The region around the Municipality of McDougall is under new pressures for development due to a variety of factors.
-These factors include the four laning of the highway, increased demand for residences from the Greater Toronto Area, larger incomes and increases in leisure time.
-The Municipality is eager to respond to the demand for additional growth in order to buffer the affects of increased servicing costs. - 4.15 The policies of this Plan will need to be designed to accommodate the expected additional growth without sacrificing the natural environment or the attractive living environment that has generated the appeal in the Municipality of McDougall.
+Resource-based development recreational uses and other rural land uses will be encouraged in appropriate locations outside of settlement areas. - 4.124.5 The Municipality of McDougall is typical of Canadian Shield environments.
+The area is a bedrock-based geography with an abundance of freshwater lakes and heavily forested areas over shallow sandy soils with frequent wetlands.

+- 4.134.6 Many of the lands and waters are sensitive to development so that the single most important factor when considering development will be physical impacts on the natural environment.
+Because of the nature of the topography and terrain, policies will need to reflect the capability of the land to accommodate additional development. - 4.144.7 The region around the Municipality of McDougall is under new pressures for development due to a variety of factors.
+These factors include the four laningexpansion/upgrades of the highway, increased demand for residences from the Greater Toronto Area, larger incomes and increases in leisure time.
+The Municipality is eager to respond to the demand for additional growth in order to buffer the affects of increased servicing costs. - 4.154.8 The policies of this Plan will need to be designed to accommodate the expected additional growth without sacrificing the natural environment or the attractive living environment that has generated the appeal in the Municipality of McDougall.